proux01/ceps/text/106-notation-levels.md

 Mentioning undeclared levels is an error.

-An unsatisfiable contraint is an error.
+An unsatisfiable contraint (i.e., making the graph cyclic) is an error.

 For equality constraints, levels needs to be compatible (i.e. we cannot require equality between left assoc and right assoc levels).